Leonidas-from-XIV/node-xml2js/README.md

     (the first character is the same as attrkey) that contains its local name and namespace URI.
   * `explicitChildren` (default `false`): Put child elements to separate property.
 Doesn't work with `mergeAttrs = true`.
+If element has no children then "children" won't be created.
 Meaningless for version 0.1.
   * `childkey` (default `$$`): Prefix that is used to access child elements if `explicitChildren` is set to `true`.
 Meaningless for version 0.1.
   * `charsAsChildren` (default `false`): Determines whether chars should be